seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **HOTSPUR**
 / Forty let it be:
-My mother and Glendower being both away,
+My father and Glendower being both away,
 The powers of us may serve so great a day
 Come, let us take a muster speedily:
 Doomsday is near; die all, die merrily.